BardicDefense/purple-hack/README.md

 ## Choose Feat(s)

-All characters receive one feat at 1st level, and another feat at each name level.
+All characters receive one feat at 1st Level, and another feat at each Name Level.
 A feat can only be taken once, unless noted otherwise.
-No ability score can be raised above 19 through feats.
+No ability score can be raised above 19 through feats; a feat that would do so may still be taken but will provide no ability score increase.

 ### Warrior feats